Meriemchm/chm_admin_e-commerce_website/README.md

-## E-Commerce Platform (Next.js + Prisma + Docker + MySQL)
+## Admin dashboard for e-Commerce Platform (Next.js + Prisma + Docker + MySQL)

-A modern and scalable e-commerce platform built with Next.js, Prisma ORM, MySQL, and containerized using Docker.
+A modern and scalable admin dashboard for e-commerce platform built with Next.js, Prisma ORM, MySQL, and containerized using Docker.
 It includes:

 -Clerk for secure authentication